abravo83/master-unir-actividad-8/README.md

 ## To test the api locally

 I have included a testing file called `peticiones.rest`.
-This file is meant to use with the [REST Client VS Code Plugin](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for testing the API.
+This file is meant to be used with the [REST Client VS Code Plugin](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for testing the API.
 You cans send and modify Action/Route on the go directly from the file opened in VS Code.

 ## API use Instructions